-- 1) The Migration and Passport Office and the National Police may access the data and references stored in the CIR for the purpose of detecting multiple identities of third-country nationals when: - a) there is a link to an alert in SIS; - b) there is a link to a personal EES file containing the personal data referred to in Articles 16 to 18 of Regulation (EU) 2017/2226; - c) there is a link to a personal file in the C-VIS; - d) there is a link to a personal ETIAS application file containing the data referred to in Article 19(3) of Regulation (EU) 2018/1240. - 2) If there is a link in the CIR between data from several information systems that indicates identity fraud, the authorities may query the data and references stored in the CIR to the extent that they have access to the CIR, EES, ETIAS, C-VIS, Eurodac, or SIS under this Act or police legislation.
+- 1) The Migration and Passport Office and the National Police may access the data and references stored in the CIR for the purpose of detecting multiple identities of third-country nationals when: - a) there is a link to an alert in SIS; - b) there is a link to a personal EES file containing the personal data referred to in Articles 16 to 18 of Regulation (EU) 2017/2226; - c) there is a link to a personal file in the C-VIS; - d) there is a link to a personal ETIAS application file containing the data referred to in Article 19(3) of Regulation (EU) 2018/1240. - 1a) The Migration and Passport Office may also access the data and references stored in the CIR for the purposes of paragraph 1 if there is a link to a personal file in the C-VIS relating to the issuing of a stay permit.223 - 2) If there is a link in the CIR between data from several information systems that indicates identity fraud, the authorities may query the data and references stored in the CIR to the extent that they have access to the CIR, EES, ETIAS, C-VIS, Eurodac, or SIS under this Act or police legislation.